qiyfoundation/Qiy-Scheme/Qiy Scheme Documentation.md

 ### Review Board
 It is the task of the Review Board to review the work of the different Work Streams and to seek the advice of both the User Voice and the Council of Regional Authorities.
 Where necessary, the Review Board will ask the Work Stream to reconsider their proposals in the light of the advice received.
 The procedural rules for the adoption of Work Stream pull requests apply.

-Members of the Review Board are nominated by the Executive Board of the Qiy Foundation, but selected and appointed by the Supervisory Authority.
+Members of the Review Board are nominated by the Executive Board of the Qiy Foundation, but selected and appointed by the Executive Board.
 The Rules on the Selection and Appointment of members of the Review Board apply.

 ### User Voice
 The User Voice is an advisory panel of the Qiy Foundation.
 Its members represent the interests of the different user groups of the Qiy Scheme.
-Its role is to advise the Supervisory Authority on proposals made by Work Streams.
+Its role is to advise the Executive Board on proposals made by Work Streams.

 The Rules on the Selection and Appointment of members of the User Voice apply.

 ### Council of Regional Authorities
 The Council of Regional Authorities consists of representatives of the Regional Authorities.
 Its members represent the interests of the Regional Authorities.
-Its role is to advise the Supervisory Authority on proposals made by Work Streams.
+Its role is to advise the Executive Board on proposals made by Work Streams.

 The Rules on the Selection and Appointment of members of the Council of Regional Authorities apply.

-### Supervisory Authority
+### Executive Board
-The Supervisory Authority is responsible for the management, further development and maintenance of the Qiy Scheme.
+The Executive Board is responsible for the management, further development and maintenance of the Qiy Scheme.
 Once it has accepted a new deliverable for the Qiy Scheme, it shall instruct the Review Board to merge the deliverable with the existing version of the Qiy Scheme.
 It will also assign a version number to each new deliverable.

-The Rules on the Selection and Appointment of members of the Supervisory Authority apply.
+The Rules on the Selection and Appointment of members of the Executive Board apply.

 ## 4.2 Process